-The following list describes the columns that contain information as a result of creating a RAID-5 set with the container create raid5 command:
+The following list describes the columns that contain information as a result of creating a RAID 5 array with the container create raid5 command:

-■ The Num Label column displays the ID number of the newly created RAID-5 set, which in the example is 0.

-If you specify a label when creating the RAID-5 set, it appears in this column.
-Because no label was specified when the RAID-5 set was created, no label appears in the column.

-On UNIX systems, the root special file associated with the RAID-5 set also appears in this column.
+- The Num Label column displays the ID number of the newly created RAID 5 array, which in the example is 0. - If you specify a label when creating the RAID 5 array, it appears in this column.
+Because no label was specified when the RAID 5 array was created, no label appears in the column. - On UNIX systems, the root special file associated with the RAID 5 array also appears in this column. - The Type column displays RAID-5 to indicate that the newly created array is a RAID 5 array. - The Total Size column displays the total size of the freespace available.
+In this example, 40.0 MB of freespace was specified, which means that this column displays 30.0 MB as available. - The Stripe Size column displays the stripe size you specified as the stripe\size parameter, which in the example is 64 KB.

-- The Type column displays RAID-5 to indicate that the newly created array is a RAID-5 set. - The Total Size column displays the total size of the freespace available.
-In this example, 40.0 MB of freespace was specified, which means that this column displays 30.0 MB as available. - The Stripe Size column displays the stripe size you specified as the stripe\size parameter, which in the example is 64 KB. - The Usage column displays None to indicate that the newly created RAID-5 set does not have a file system on it.
-To create an NTFS or FAT file system on an array, use the container format command. - The State column displays the state of an array, which in the example shows Unprot to indicate that the RAID-5 set is not yet redundant.
-This means that the command has not completed the creation of the RAID-5 set.
-If the container list command is executed after the RAID-5 set completes execution, the State column is blank.
+- The Usage column displays None to indicate that the newly created RAID 5 array does not have a file system on it.
+To create an NTFS or FAT file system on an array, use the container format command. - The State column displays the state of an array, which in the example shows Unprot to indicate that the RAID 5 array is not yet redundant.
+This means that the command has not completed the creation of the RAID 5 array.
+If the container list command is executed after the RAID 5 array completes execution, the State column is blank.